Hulger

+Hulger's first design of the P*Phone.

 Hulger is a British company that designs electronic equipment.
 It was formed from Pokia after a trademark dispute with Nokia by Nicolas Roope and Michael-George Hemus.

-The company founded on the idea of old telephone handsets plugged into cellphones but soon diversified, adding voice over IP applications.
-The handsets were designed to be intuitively easy to use.
-Whilst Pokia handsets were modded existing designs, Hulger handsets are newly commissioned products, created specially for use.
-In late 2005 two Bluetooth models allowed wireless use with both cellphones and PCs/Macs.
+The company was founded on the idea of old telephone handsets plugged into cellphones.
+It soon diversified, adding voice over IP applications.
+The handsets were designed to be intuitive.
+While Pokia handsets were modified existing designs, Hulger handsets were newly commissioned products, created specially for use.
+In late 2005 two Bluetooth models allowed wireless use with both cellphones and PCs/Macs.'